 - Assists sourcing staff in developing the evaluation criteria and determining the must haves or mandatory requirements.
 May participate in proposal evaluation and determining the short list of suppliers.

 - SMEs who are Commonwealth employees may participate in the evaluation and supplier selection.
-Non-Commonwealth employee SMEs may provide information to the ET, but cannot score unless they are on the ET input.
+Non-Commonwealth employee SMEs may provide information to the ET, but cannot score.

 - May assist business owner/customer in conducting evaluation-phase tests/pilot programs.

 Assigned agency procurement lead or sourcing specialist single-point-of-contact (SPOC)

 - Responsible for the “who and how” aspect of the sourcing decision

 - Leads the sourcing process.

 - Facilitates required confidentiality, conflict of interest and/or non-disclosure compliance and documentation.